ResearchObject/ro-crate/docs/1.2-DRAFT/terminology.md

 _RO-Crate_: A directory structure that contains a dataset, which is described in an _RO-Crate Metadata File_.

-_RO-Crate Root_: The top-level directory of the _RO-Crate_, indicated by the presence of the _RO-Crate Metadata File_ `ro-crate-metadata.json` (or `ro-crate-metadata.jsonld` for crates that comply with versions before v1.1 of this specification)
+_RO-Crate Root_: The top-level directory of a _Regular RO-Crate_, indicated by the presence of the _RO-Crate Metadata File_ `ro-crate-metadata.json` (or `ro-crate-metadata.jsonld` for crates that comply with versions before v1.1 of this specification)

+_Regular RO-Crate_: An RO-Crate that contains a payload of files, stored/published on a typical file system

+_Detached RO-Crate_: A RO-Crate without a payload of files, not having its own _RO-Crate Root_.

 _RO-Crate Metadata File_: A JSON-LD file stored as `ro-crate-metadata.json` in the _RO-Crate Root_.
 The metadata file describes the _RO-Crate_ with structured data in form of _RO-Crate JSON-LD_.
 (In version 1.0 this file was named `ro-crate-metadata.jsonld` but has been renamed to improve the usability of crates.)